armandoxxx/AngularWithCordova/README.md

  - cordova
  - cordova plugins (cordova-plugin-camera, @havesource/cordova-plugin-push).

-Testing PWA without iconic and other mainly mobile frameworks.
+Testing PWA without ionic and other mainly mobile frameworks.
 Just Angular and Angular material as UI lib, to check if mobile and web app can have same codebase without any major hustle.

 get it by cloning repo
 git clone ...